-Briefly explain the rotation of the Earth around the Sun and seasons; seasons are a result of the tilt of the Earth's axis related to the sun with summer occurring when the Earth leans towards the Sun and winter occurs 6 months later when the Earth leans away.
-The polar circles (both the Antarctic Circle at 66°33' S and Arctic Circle at 66°33' N) mark the latitude beyond which the sun remains completely below the horizon throughout the day on Midwinter's Day and completely above the horizon on Midsummer's Day.
-As you move closer to the poles, the periods of winter darkness and summer daylight increase.

-c.
-Polar Ice caps - size matters
+Briefly explain the rotation of the Earth around the Sun and seasons; seasons are a result of the tilt of the Earth's axis re lated to the sun with summer occurring when the Earth leans towards the Sun and winter occurs 6 months later when the Earth leans away.
+The polar circles (both the Antarctic Circle at 66°33' S and Arctic Circle at 66°33' N) mark the latitude beyond which the sun remains completely below the horizon throughout the day on Midwinter's Day and completely above the horizon on Mid summer's Day.
+As you move closer to the poles, the periods of winter darkness and summer daylight increase. c.
+Polar Ice caps - size matters niches for groups to fill → increased competition over resources → fewer animals?
+Melted polar ice also changes the temperature of the oceans, which may lead to the destruction/degradation of marine plant and animal life. d.
+What kinds of animals live on or under the ice?

 Polar ice caps can grow and shrink due to climate variation.
 During ice ages, the polar caps expanded to cover much more than the area they cover now.
 Currently the polar ice caps are shrinking, as a result of climate changes.
 What does this mean?
-Fewer niches for groups to fill \rightarrow increased competition over resources \rightarrow fewer animals?
-Melted polar ice also changes the temperature of the oceans, which may lead to the destruction/degradation of marine plant and animal life.
+Fewer